dougeby/IntuneDocs/intune/lookout-mobile-threat-defense-connector.md

 ms.collection: M365-identity-device-management
 ---

-# Lookout Mobile Threat Defense connector with Intune
+# Lookout Mobile Endpoint Security connector with Intune

 You can control mobile device access to corporate resources based on risk assessment conducted by Lookout, a Mobile Threat Defense solution integrated with Microsoft Intune.
 Risk is assessed based on telemetry collected from devices by the Lookout service including:
 - Operating system vulnerabilities